House (1985 film): Plot

 Roger is later confronted by a disgusting witch-like creature that briefly takes on Sandy's form, which he shoots, dismembers and buries in his backyard.
 Hearing the gunshot and seeing Roger carrying something, Harold becomes suspicious of Roger.
-Later, an attractive neighbor convinces Roger to babysit her toddler son, only for freakish gremlin-like creatures to try and abduct the boy; Roger manages to save him.
+Later, an attractive neighbor convinces Roger to babysit her toddler son, only for freakish gremlin-like creatures to try to abduct the boy; Roger manages to save him.

 After Harold finally witnesses the supernatural phenomena and realizes Roger was telling the truth, Roger learns that the house is connected to a sinister dark dimension of ghosts and monsters.
 Realizing Jimmy is being held captive in this evil dimension, Roger enters through a portal he discovers in his bathroom medicine cabinet.

 Roger manages to find Jimmy and escape back to the human world, but is confronted by Big Ben, now a hideous zombie-like creature.
 Ben explains that he took Jimmy in order to get revenge for Roger abandoning him in Vietnam.
 Ben pursues Roger and Jimmy throughout the house, and is eventually able to get the upper hand and recapture Jimmy; Ben demands that Roger kill himself in order to save Jimmy.
 Roger tries to grab his son, but Ben cuts off his hand with a large hunting knife, only for it to reappear seconds later.
 Roger realizes that his fear is what gives the house and the monsters their power, and that without it, they're harmless.
 Roger declares that he's no longer afraid of Ben or the house as Ben begins to panic and stammer out empty threats.
-Roger snags a grenade off Ben's belt and shoves it into his ribcage, fleeing with Jimmy as Ben explodes, setting a fire that burns the house down.
+Roger snags a grenade off Ben's belt and shoves it into his rib cage, fleeing with Jimmy as Ben explodes, setting a fire that burns the house down.

-Outside, Sandy arrives in a taxi cab and tearfully reunites with her son as Roger watches on, smiling.
+Outside, Sandy arrives in a taxicab and tearfully reunites with her son as Roger looks on, smiling.